ajschumacher/gadsdc/06_naive_bayes/README.md

 For these questions, create a `name.md` file that will eventually get to the `06-naive_bayes/code_study/` directory of the class repo.

  * Collect some of the R techniques you learn as you go through the code.
 Include them here.
- * There are also some negative points to be made about this code - include thoughts along those lines here.
+ * There are also some negative points to be made about this code.
+Include observations along those lines here.
  * Running the code, you'll encounter a harmless warning, twice.
 What is this warning and what does it mean?
  * Later, you'll get an actual error.
 What is it, why did it occur, and how did you fix it?
  * How many emails are in the training and test sets of this example code as we're running it?